 In Australia, the Banking Royal Commission has placed serious questions about previous ideas of “open banking”, which imagined freer and looser transmission of customer data between departments and institutions.
 In the face of the Commission and assorted data use/privacy scandals, the finance industry is moving towards tighter control over their data, including better lineaging and reduced siloing, in order to present a cleaner slate for regulators.

 In the UK, there are regulatory requirements for certain organisations to have a single customer view.
 The Financial Services Compensation Scheme specifically links deposit taking to being able to provide proof of one on request, within 24 hours.
 Given its function in ensuring the security of an individual’s money within the financial system, it is telling that the FSCS places such a heavy emphasis on organisations using clear and consolidated customer data.

 In the US, the 2002 Sarbanes-Oxly Act legislated a set of strict requirements for data transparency within financial organisations.
 An Oracle white paper frames this as an “identity management” issue, which is mostly centred around the structure of IT architecture and processes within a business.
 Ensuring compliance with the Act necessarily means a move towards a single customer view, with all the centralisation, de-duplication and data lineage tracking that is involved.

 Businesses are overall very much aware of the benefits offered by a single customer view.
 According to another Experian report, 93% of organisations believed that they could decrease their costs and improve their overall data efficiency by implementing one.
 However, at the same time,

 only 16% of UK businesses surveyed actually had such a consolidated system in place.
 The appeal is big, but the road to it is not exactly straightforward.

-A big part of the confusion stems from nailing down the terminology and identifying what business goals are ultimately being met.
 In their book, Levy and Dyché frame this space as a customer data integration (CDI) process.
-This process is what eventually leads to a single customer view (SCV).
 They also specify a list of what this solution isn’t: